marcschambers/marcschambers/README.md

-- 👋 Hi, I’m @marcschambers
+- 👋 Greetings, I go by the name @marcschambers.
-- 👀 I’m learning Git and GitHub.
+- 👀 I have a strong affinity for Git and GitHub.
-- 🌱 I’m currently walking through learning one thing at a time.
+- 🌱 Currently, I am embracing a step-by-step learning journey.
-- 💞️ I’m looking to collaborate on testing features with my team.
+- 💞️ I am eager to engage in collaborative testing of features alongside my team.
 <!---
 marcschambers/marcschambers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.